Don't Slander Me: Background

 The basic tracks and overdubs were done at Site Studios in San Rafael, California.
 The recording process went smoothly and quickly in comparison to the previous album's long, difficult, and often interrupted sessions.
 Originally titled Burn the Flames, CBS UK funded the album's recording, planning to release the record as a follow-up to their 1980 Roky Erickson and the Aliens/TEO album, but upon hearing the finished product, CBS executives balked.
 Luckin managed to secure CBS's funding, but was forced to shop the record to a new buyer.

-In the interim, Erickson had backup bands for live gigs, including a somewhat reunited version of the 13th Floor Elevators.
+In the interim, Erickson had backup bands for live gigs, including a reunited version of the 13th Floor Elevators.
 In 1984 he recorded five songs with a group of Austin-based musicians fronted by producer Speedy Sparks, including three tracks that he'd done for the unreleased Burn the Flames album.
 Two of these saw release as the single "Don't Slander Me" b/w "Starry Eyes" that year for Sparks' tiny Dynamic Records label, followed by the full five-song Clear Night for Love EP on French label New Rose in 1985.
 In 1986, Enigma Records subsidiary Pink Dust eventually picked up the Burn the Flames album three years after it was recorded, releasing it as Don't Slander Me alongside a repackaged compact disc of The Evil One and the live compilation Gremlins Have Pictures culled from seven years worth of Erickson backed up by his various bands.
 Demon Records issued Don't Slander Me in the U.S., added three tracks from The Evil One's session not previously available outside the U.S.